Gov. Murphy halts indoor dining from 10 p.m. to 5 a.m. across New Jersey

 "This is not forever and always.
 We basically have a six-month window to beat the virus into the ground," he said.

+For restaurants that have finally seen a decent turnout at their socially-distanced bars, like Keg and Kitchen in Haddon Township, it's frustrating to turn people away.

+"It's been a crazy year for everybody.
+It's very difficult to run a business this way," said co-owner Kevin Meeker.

-It comes as the coronavirus rate of infection and number of cases climbs higher in New Jersey and across the country.
+The new restrictions come as the coronavirus rate of infection and the number of cases climbs higher in New Jersey and across the country.

 RELATED: Myths about COVID-19 busted: Masks, indoor transmission, cold weather, and more